-However, Rajkumar Hirani rubbished all the allegations against his film citing that his intention was never to whitewash rather provide an insight into the eventful life of veteran actor Sanjay Dutt, who is also his close friend.
+However, Rajkumar Hirani rubbished all the allegations against his film citing that his intention was never to whitewash but to provide an insight into the eventful life of veteran actor Sanjay Dutt, who is also his close friend.

 Similar is the case with Saina, a biopic on Badminton player Saina Nehwal and a movie based on the life of Mithali Raj, captain of Women’s Indian cricket team played by the very versatile Taapsee Pannu.

 Film 83 stands out as an exception.
 It tells the tale of those resolute players who, in spite of lacking proper facilities, went to Lords, England only to return as champions and bring home India’s first ever Cricket World Cup.
-It was a proud moment, my father often recollects.
-The struggle, the hardship, the teamwork needs to be brought in front of the millennials.
+It was a proud moment; my father often recollects.
+The struggle, the hardship, the teamwork needs to be brought in front of everyone.

 The film revolves around Kapil Dev, then captain of the Indian cricket team and how he and his team went on to create history at Lords.
 The movie can be a source to relive those glorious days again.